MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 ### Description

 The **Start-SecretRotation** cmdlet rotates the infrastructure secrets of an Azure Stack system.
-By default it rotates only the certificates of all external network infrastructure endpoints.
-If used with the -Internal flag internal infrastructure secrets will be rotated.
+By default, it rotates only the certificates of all external network infrastructure endpoints.
+If used with the -Internal flag, internal infrastructure secrets will be rotated.
 When rotating external network infrastructure endpoints, **Start-SecretRotation** should be run with an **Invoke-Command** script block with the Azure Stack environment's privileged endpoint session passed in as the **Session** parameter.

 ### Parameters